 Lily Trajman - Owner

 Lily learned to knit when she was six, and has dreamed of owning a yarn store ever since she knit her way through grad school.
 After 10 years in Boston and four in San Francisco, Lily and her family moved to the Upper Valley in 2014 and can't imagine ever leaving.
-In her spare time Lily teaches belly dance fitness classes in WRJ (www.lilyadances.com), runs obstacle races, spoils her dogs, and reminds her three kids (Gideon, 13, Asher, 9 and Miriam, 6) not to leave crumbs in the store.
+In her spare time Lily teaches belly dance fitness classes, runs obstacle races, spoils her dogs, and chauffeurs her three kids (16, 13 and 10) to various after school activities.

 Staff and Instructors